 Prior to coming to Southern Nazarene University, Dr. Houston has served in various positions in Student Life at Azusa Pacific University and Pepperdine University in southern California, and Seattle Pacific University in Washington state.
 Dr. Houston is passionate about helping learners understand more about who they are, and how they may have an impactful influence on those around them.

-Cathy has served at SNU since 1989.
-Prior to serving at SNU Cathy served as the Staff Development and Training Coordinator at Oklahoma City Clinic, Professor of Communication at Northwest Nazarene University, and a speech teacher at Western Oaks Jr. High.
+Dr. Hutchings-Wedel has served as the Director of Organizational Leadership at SNU since 1989.
+Prior to SNU Dr. Wedel served as the Staff Development and Training Coordinator at Oklahoma City Clinic, Professor of Communication at Northwest Nazarene University, and a speech teacher at Western Oaks Jr. High.

-Alongside guiding SNU graduates to their future careers Cathy has served on the Governing Board for Christian Adult Higher Education Association (CAHEA) and is a Zig Ziglar Certified Trainer.
+Alongside guiding SNU graduates to their future careers, Dr. Wedel has served on the Governing Board for Christian Adult Higher Education Association (CAHEA) and is a Zig Ziglar Certified Trainer.

-Her husband has been a senior pastor in the Church of the Nazarene for over 40 years, and is now retired.
-One of her greatest joys is getting to be Meme to her granddaughter.
+Her husband has been a senior pastor in the Church of the Nazarene for over 40 years and is now retired.
+One of her greatest joys is getting to be Meme to her granddaughter and grandsons.
 A favorite scripture is Jeremiah 33:3 “Call to me and I will answer you and tell you great and hidden things that you have not known.”
-God is a faithful and powerful presence, and is anxious to reveal marvelous and amazing truths to us....we just have to listen and receive!
+God is a faithful and powerful presence and is anxious to reveal marvelous and amazing truths to us...we just must listen and receive!

 I have worked with SNU for most of my adult professional life.
 Through the years, I have held various positions and been blessed to have learned much from colleagues and learners alike.
 I have been provided immeasurable opportunities and have made many cherished memories.
 In many respects, higher education and SNU has truly become my home away from home.
 I believe that the gift of working in higher education has certainly been a worthwhile place for me to invest a full measure of my life.
 In my world away from SNU, one will find a loving husband, grown children, grandchildren, extended family, and many precious friends.